Sapphros/sapphros-attack-validation/README.md

 ## Safety and Scope

-This project is restricted to systems owned and controlled by the project author.
+This project is restricted to systems owned and controlled by me, the project author.
 Adversary-emulation activities are executed only inside the isolated Sapphros homelab for defensive research, detection validation, and education.